 Following a cyber incident:

 These statistics lead us to believe that there is a significant gap between the hard reality of cyber risk and how well small companies are prepared to deal with it.
-SMEs face a far bigger risk exposure as they face many of the same threats as larger companies do, yet most do not have the means to make as much investment required to implement comprehensive protection, or to recover from an attack.
+SMEs face a far bigger risk exposure as they face many of the same threats as larger companies do, yet most do not have the means to make as much investment required to implement comprehensive

 Are SMEs over confident about their ability to manage cyber risk?